simonmichael/hledger_site/src/index.md

 - free from vendor lock-in
 - local, not cloud-based; your private financial data remains under your control
 - [scripting-friendly](scripting.md) and automatable
-- comfortable for technical users.
-Knowing about [command lines](https://tutorial.djangogirls.org/en/intro_to_command_line/), [text editors](https://www.codementor.io/@kmcgillivray/introduction-to-text-editors-and-the-command-line-j0upqatas) and [version control](https://betterexplained.com/articles/a-visual-guide-to-version-control/) is helpful, though not required
+- comfortable for technical users, but also usable by others.
+Knowing about [command lines](https://tutorial.djangogirls.org/en/intro_to_command_line/), [text editors](https://www.codementor.io/@kmcgillivray/introduction-to-text-editors-and-the-command-line-j0upqatas) and [version control](https://betterexplained.com/articles/a-visual-guide-to-version-control/) is helpful, but not required (much)
 - good at importing CSV from banks and other financial institutions
 - actively developed and supported by [Simon Michael](http://joyful.com) and [contributors](CREDITS.md) since 2007
 - strengthened by your [work](CONTRIBUTING.md) or [money contributions](sponsor.md)